Scheana Shay Divorce: ‘Pump Rules’ Star Opens Up About Marital Breaking Point

 — z????o????ë (@zoetweetshere) January 24, 2017

-“Im always pro Scheana but tellin Katie abt the shower drama was so WRONG U look selfish Think b4 u speak,” one person wrote to Scheana Shay, criticizing her for venting to Katie about the cost of the surprise bridal shower, to which Shay replied back, “Agreed.
+“Im always pro Scheana but tellin Katie abt the shower drama was so WRONG U look selfish Think b4 u speak,” one person wrote to Scheana Shay, criticizing her for venting to Katie about the cost of the surprise bridal shower.

+Shay replied back, “Agreed.
 I was at a breaking point with a couple of people in my life at the time.
 It was tacky and shoulda never been said.”

-And it sounds like people were thrilled with Shay owning her decision to agree with people who said it was wrong of her to vent to Katie Maloney about the cost of her bridal shower.
+And it sounds like people were thrilled with Shay owning her decision to agree with people who said it was wrong to vent to Katie Maloney about the cost of her bridal shower.
 While Shay wanted the bill split seven ways, Kristen had suggested it split three ways.
 And since Shay had no one to vent to, she opened up to Katie.
 She now reveals that she made the wrong decision.

 “Way to own it, Scheana.
 I am loving you this season. #PumpRules,” one person wrote, while another added, “Good 4u Scheana.
 Ur good person&nvr b afraid 2state ur opinion nicely.Don’t worry abt ethics w certain peeps.”

 “No the way Stassie throws shade and acts high & mighty is tacky.
-She drop them quick if Patrick said come,” another person pointed out on Twitter, hinting that Scheana Shay had every right to react the way she did, while another person slammed her for not paying attention to her marriage, writing, “You should have been more concerned about your own relationship instead of gossiping about Lala.”
+She drop them quick if Patrick said come,” another person pointed out on Twitter, hinting that Scheana Shay had every right to react the way she did.

+Another person slammed her for not paying attention to her marriage, writing, “You should have been more concerned about your own relationship instead of gossiping about Lala.”

 ‘Vanderpump Rules’ Star Scheana Shay Is ‘Full Of S**t’ And Michael Shay was Never ‘In Love… https://t.co/sdnUgNsE05 pic.twitter.com/7d833D5mhh